BellaMrx/WebDevelopment_Basics/README.md

  ### Basics Guide for Fullstack Developers

 ---------------------------------------------------------------------------------------------------------------
  ## 1 - HTML - structure web pages with HTML

+   ###  Basics
+   - HTML stands for Hypertext Markup Language and is a markup language that allows defining the structure and semantics of web pages using elements.
+   - HTML elements have an opening and a closing tag
+   - Attributes can be used to pass additional information to an opening tag.
+   - Attributes consist of a name and an associated value.
+   - There are HTML elements that can contain other elements (child elements) and text, as well as empty elements that must not contain text or other elements.
+   - Web pages or HTML documents are simply text documents.
+   - There are many different HTML elements.
+Among the most important are headings, text paragraphs, lists, links, images, tables, and forms.

   * #### Part_1 - Use elements and attributes
     - a simple website
   * #### Part_2 - Parameterize elements via attributes